- Refugees, immigration & multiculturalism

 Expression of Interest for Department of Home Affairs’ Community Support Program (CSP) is now open

-All interested Australian Supporters (community members, organisations, businesses and potential employers) must complete an EOI form on the BSL website and submit it by 5pm on 30/8/2019.
+All interested Australian Supporters (community members, organisations, businesses and potential employers) must complete an EOI form at the link below and submit.

-Assessment/ screening of the EOIs will take 6 weeks, from 30/8/2019 to 11/10/2019.
-Upon completion of the EOI screening process, BSL will contact the Australian Supporters whose EOIs have been successful, to begin the process of formal visa application.
-The unsuccessful EOIs will also be notified via email after the 11/10/2019.
+Once the EOI screening process is completed BSL will contact the Australian Supporters with successful EOIs, to begin the process of formal visa application.
+Unsuccessful EOIs will also be notified via email.

-BSL will only assess EOIs that are submitted through the completion of the EOI form, and not by any other means.
+BSL will only assess EOIs that are submitted through the completion of the online form, and not by any other means.

 Due to the high demand for the CSP, not all EOIs will progress to a formal application.
 Only those cases who meet all the eligibility criteria will progress.